-[Linux Beginner] How to Use the Terminal - Don't Fear the Black Screen!
+How to Use the Terminal - Linux Command Line Basics

 "A black screen with white text all over it, and I have no idea what's going on..."
 Are you avoiding the terminal like this?
 In this article, through a dialogue between Linny-senpai and Lina, let's learn the basics of terminal operations together.